The Best All-In-One Laser Printers [August 2020]

 Of course the one downside to this printer (and the reason why it’s significantly cheaper than the other HP unit at our runner-up spot), is that it can only print in black and white.
 But this may not be an issue for people who only need to quickly and conveniently print out papers and reports.

 We mentioned at the beginning of our list that there’s really no need to spend more than $500 in order to land a quality laser printer, and we stand by that.
 If, of course, you have a little extra cash to spend and have printing or scanning needs that require a bit more firepower, you really should give this Xerox VersaLink machine a look.

+With the ability to spit out a first page in 9.5 seconds and boasting a 42 ppm output, this printer is ideal for small to mid-sized offices that need something in between a run-of-the-mill home printer and a multi-thousand-dollar corporate rig.
 You’ll be able to print at up to 1200 dpi on custom or standard paper sizes, and a customizable 4.3-inch touch screen makes it incredibly easy to complete your more frequent printing jobs with a single touch—meaning you won’t have to navigate through a series of cumbersome commands.

 You’ll also be able to rest easy knowing that you’re saving money and helping the environment, thanks to automatic two-sided printing and up to 15,000-page capacity toner cartridges.